| Background to |

 St. Mary's of Leicester (England), who died about 1396.
 He was

-also a historian, and he is known for two works, a history of
+also a historian and known for two works, a history of

-England from 1066 (the year of the French Norman victory of the
+England from 1066 (the year of the French Norman victory over the

 Anglo-Saxons of England) to 1366, and a chronicle of events that

-history was simply a compilation of the work of earlier writers,
+history was simply a compilation of work by earlier writers,

-but beginning in 1337, it includes detailed observations about
+but beginning in 1337, he included detailed observations about

 his own era.
 This reading contains an excerpt that describes the